New Bodycam Video Shows Milwaukee Police Stepping on Sterling Brown’s Ankle, Mocking Him

 ‘Y’all surrounding me for what?’

-The new footage shows the incident from multiple bodycams, perched on the shoulders of officers who arrived on the scene after the first officer called for backup at around 2 a.m.
+The new footage shows the incident from multiple bodycams, perched on the shoulders of officers who arrived on the scene after the first officer called for backup around 2 a.m.
 The officer calls for backup after an exchange that lasts a few seconds, during which Brown asks, “What’s the issue?” and twice tells the officer not to touch him.

 As the scream of a police SUV’s siren gets louder, Brown questions what they’re waiting on.